Ruben35/electron-react-vite-boilerplate/README.md

-# Electron - React boilerplate :electron:
+# Electron - React boilerplate

 A fast and optimized ⚡️ Electron-React boilerplate :electron: which uses Vite as frontend tooling 🛠️.